 Phone: 1-877-478-7827 (locally at 1-780-986-6404))

 Oxygen and/or oxygen equipment deliveries will NOT be accepted from any other company.
 You are welcome, however, to bring your own oxygen and/or oxygen equipment from your home.
 Please note that our staff and crew are not permitted to handle your oxygen and/ or oxygen equipment during the embarkation and disembarkation process, thus you must be able to handle your supplies if you bring your own.
-Please contact the Access & Compliance Department prior to sailing if you will require oxygen while on your cruise.
-If you require additional information on the ship’s facilities or ability to accommodate your needs, please feel free to contact the Access & Compliance Department.
+Please contact the Guest Accessibility Department prior to sailing if you will require oxygen while on your cruise.
+If you require additional information on the ship’s facilities or ability to accommodate your needs, please feel free to contact the Guest Accessibility Department.

 Please Note: Some airlines have restrictions concerning traveling with oxygen and oxygen containers.
 It is the traveler’s responsibility to be familiar with and comply with the regulations of the airline on which he/she is traveling.